-If you’re planning to buy a factory built truck camper, one of the most important decisions you’ll have to make is which type of refrigerator to have installed in it.
-During the construction of my Northstar Laredo truck camper, I had the choice of installing either a Dometic CR-1110 Danfoss compressor refrigerator or a standard Dometic three-way ammonia absorption refrigerator.
-Living in the sun drenched southwest, this was a fairly easy decision for me—the Danfoss compressor fridge was the only way to go.
+If you’re planning to buy a truck camper from the factory, one of the most important decisions you’ll have to make is which type of refrigerator to have installed in it.
+During the construction of our camper, we had the choice of installing either a Dometic CR-1110 Danfoss compressor refrigerator or the standard Dometic three-way absorption refrigerator.
+Living in the sun drenched southwest, this was a fairly easy decision for us—the Danfoss compressor fridge was the only way to go.
 For you, however, the choice might not be so easy.
-The purpose of this article is to provide a little history about the Danfoss compressor refrigerator, how it works, and the pros and cons of owning one.
+The purpose of this article is to provide a little history about the Danfoss DC compressor refrigerator, how it works, and the pros and cons of owning one.

-It wasn’t that long ago when the ammonia absorption refrigerator was the only choice for an RV.
+It wasn’t that long ago when the ammonia absorption refrigerator was the only choice for RV owners.
 Unlike the Danfoss compressor refrigerator or the refrigerator found in your home, the ammonia absorption refrigerator neither uses a compressor, nor does it have any moving parts.
 It works through a process called absorption.
 Basically, the ammonia absorption refrigerator uses heat to operate.
 The source of this heat comes from either a propane flame or from electricity (110 volt AC or 12 volt DC).
 This heat starts a chemical reaction and the process of evaporation and condensation causes the refrigerator to cool.
-This time-tested process generally works well for RV owners, but for overlanders and boondocking enthusiasts, running the refrigerator on propane was and still is the only viable, long-term mode of operation.
-This is because an absorption refrigerator operating on 12 volts DC will consume anywhere between 8 and 23 amps an hour, an overly excessive amount that would run an RV battery down in a single day.
+This archaic process of refrigeration works well, but, as we will explain later, it also has its limitations in certain RV applications.
+The 12 volt DC mode found in the standard three-way refrigerator can address some of these limitations, but this mode can also consume anywhere between 8 and 23 amps an hour, an overly excessive amount that would run an RV battery down in a single day.

-All that changed with the release of the Danfoss compressor refrigerator.
+All that changed with the release of the Danfoss compressor refrigerator in 1998.
 As the name implies, the key component that makes this type of refrigerator possible is the Danfoss BD35F compressor.
-Invented in 1998 and manufactured in Denmark, the Danfoss BD35F is a brush-less, variable speed, hermetically sealed compressor.
+Manufactured in Denmark, the Danfoss BD35F is a brush-less, variable speed, hermetically sealed compressor.
 Key features of this revolutionary compressor include rapid cooling, a low amp draw, and a whisper quiet operation.
 Nearly all AC/DC compressor refrigerators in the RV and marine industries use the Danfoss compressor with the BD35F and BD50F (a larger version of the BD35F) being the most popular models.
 Danfoss was recently bought out by the German company, Secop, but Secop still maintains the Danfoss manufacturing operation in Denmark.
-The name Danfoss is a bit of a household word in the Marine/RV industry which is why many still refer to this compressor as a Danfoss.
+The name Danfoss is a bit of a household word in the marine/RV industry which is why many still refer to this compressor as a Danfoss.
 Neither Danfoss nor Secop make refrigerators.

 At this point, you may be wondering what this compressor does.
 What’s its purpose?
 The refrigerator compressor basically does two things: it raises the pressure of the refrigerant vapor used in the refrigerator and helps to maintain the vapor’s flow rate.
 Unfortunately, the process of compressing gas and raising pressure requires a lot of energy.
 This is why refrigerators that employ vapor compression refrigeration technology typically use a lot of electricity.
 All that changed with the arrival of the Danfoss BD35F compressor.
-This special compressor is able to accomplish both of these tasks and use far less power than its predecessors, which is why it’s so special.
+This compressor is able to accomplish both of these tasks and use far less power than its predecessors, which is why it’s so special.

-So what are the numbers?
-How much amperage does the DC compressor refrigerator typically consume running on 12 volts DC?
+So what are the operating numbers?
+How much amperage does the DC compressor refrigerator typically consume?
 According to the Secop website, the maximum current draw of the Danfoss BD35F compressor is 4 amps.
-The literature that came with my Dometic CR-1110 lists a maximum current draw of 5.9 amps DC.
-According to a Dometic representative, the disparity between the two figures is due to the other components in the refrigerator that require power to operate as well like the condenser fan and light.
+The literature that came with our Dometic CR-1110 lists a maximum current draw of 5.9 amps DC.
+According to a Dometic representative, the disparity between the two figures is due to the other components in the refrigerator that require power to operate like the condenser fan and light.
 Typically, we’ve found that the Dometic CR-1110 doesn’t require that much current to operate.
-With ambient temperatures in the upper 70s and at a temperature setting of 4.5 (1 lowest 7 highest), the refrigerator typically consumes about 30 watts or 2.5 amps DC per hour.
-As you can see, these numbers are far less than what you would see with a standard three-way ammonia absorption refrigerator operating on 12 volts DC.
+With ambient temperatures in the upper 70s and at a temperature setting of 4.5 (1 lowest 7 highest), the refrigerator typically consumes about 30 watts or 2.5 amp hours DC.
+As you can see, these numbers are far less than what you would see with a standard, three-way ammonia absorption refrigerator operating on 12 volts DC.

 What are some additional pros of the Danfoss compressor refrigerator?
 Well, in contrast with the ammonia absorption refrigerator which must be level in order for it to operate efficiently, the Danfoss compressor refrigerator can temporarily operate up to 30 degrees out of level without risk of damage.
 This is a huge plus for overlanders and boondocking enthusiasts as getting a perfectly level campsite can sometimes be difficult.
 Not only that, but the Danfoss compressor refrigerator doesn’t require a fossil fuel, like propane, to operate, so when set-up with a capable solar power system, you can run one indefinitely.

 If you own a Danfoss compressor refrigerator, here are a few operating tips.
 Buy a refrigerator thermometer and place it inside your refrigerator.
 Doing this will allow you to monitor the refrigerator’s temperature and will allow you to adjust the temperature setting as needed.
-At start up, turn the temperature knob to the maximum setting (for my Dometic CR-1110 this is 7).
+At start up, turn the temperature knob to the maximum setting (for older Dometic CR-1110 models this is 7, newer models maximum).
 This ensures the contents of the refrigerator get cold sooner.
-Once the refrigerator is operating at the temperature you want, back off the setting a bit (I like to turn down the temperature on my refrigerator to 4.5) to reduce compressor duty cycles.
+Once the refrigerator is operating at the temperature you want, back off the setting a bit (we like to turn down the temperature to 4.5) to reduce compressor duty cycles.
 This power saving measure is especially useful during the night when the door isn’t being opened as much as it is during the day.